 The Paperless University program is run through Technology Services.
 Paperless University helps offices use technology to decrease the paper consumption in their office, largely through the ImageNow software.
 Undergraduate Admissions, Human Resources, and other departments currently participate in the program.

-Though we are trying to limit our landfill waste, Allied has implemented some green initiatives.
-Allied is able to harness landfill gas (captured from the decomposing garbage in the landfill) to create energy in their Landfill Gas-to-Energy program.
-Allied also lays solar panels over filled landfills and uses the space as a large solar energy field.
+Republic Waste Services has implemented green initiatives to reduce the environmental impact of landfill waste.
+Republic collects landfill gas (captured from the decomposing garbage in the landfill) to create energy in their Landfill Gas-to-Energy program.
+The comany also creates large solar energy complexes using capped landfills.

 back to top